akuhnet/flexible/Paste-Here/step1.md

-Free 4H
+If the terminal Error Details: Environment not starting correctly.

-If the terminal doesn't open reload this tab.
+Reload this tab

 If this works for you please support akuh.net thank you